-In the third quarter of fiscal 2022, the General Court of the European Union issued a ruling annulling a decision made by the European Commission (EC) in fiscal 2018.
-As a result of the court's decision, we recorded a \$1.1 billion benefit to other income in fiscal 2022 resulting from the reversal of the previously accrued EC fine.
+In the third quarter of fiscal 2022, the General Court of the European Union issued a ruling annulling a decision made by the EC in fiscal 2018.
+As a result of the court's decision, we recorded a \$1.1 billion benefit to other income in fiscal 2022.